tam4m0/xrd/README.md

 # Building

-xrd enjoys being made mostly out of stdlib code, but it uses quirks that only freezing the executable can provide. <br/>
+xrd enjoys being made mostly out of stdlib code, and you do not need to `make` the code. <br/>
-If you do want to run the static build without downloading a release, you'll need to build it. <br/>
+However, if you do want a single file, you'll need to build plugins inside of the executable. <br/>
 Just run GNU Make inside the git directory to produce a static build of xrd (provided you have pyinstaller and upx installed). <br/>

 # Running

 Point a command prompt to the PyInstaller executable.
 Easy as that, the plugins are built into the executable!

-**But how do I add new plugins?** Simply use the /updplugins command, making sure you are MasterAdmin.
-Be warned though, *it will stop the server controller, so make sure you're running it on a repeater script!*
+/updplugins is only usable if you have kept the git directory, have `make`d the program before, and are running inside of the `dist` folder.
+It's sort of an afterthought...